Plug in CA certificates#

 It’s recommended that you plug in CA certificates when you first install Aspen Mesh in case you later need to install Citadel, which requires that you plug in CA certificates.

-Required credential files#
+Required CA credential files#

 File